Asia-Hewett/solar_v_emissions_project/logs/asia.md

 10:55 A.M.
 Briefed on everyones progress
 12:10 A.M.
 Lunch and going solo
 03:29 P.M.
 Having trouble with population/state graph.
 Need to review MatPlotLib y-axis limitations and autosetting.
 Also need a break...
 Three hours and zero progress.
 I didn't have trouble with MatPlot in class so I must be overthinking it.
+07:16 P.M.
+Getting started on a second attempt for the day 09:12 P.M.
+Finished "Population by State" graph which I know was a total waste of time... but I wanted it...
+09:31 P.M.
+Had to fix the csv's to show state abbreviations so I could merge the emissions data with the population data